ComedicChimera/chai/docs/README.md

 code, comments, and directory structure as self-documenting as possible.
 One benefit of being mildly OCD is that I tend to hyper-fixate on things naming conventions, consistency, and organization in general.
-Just open this source file and not that ALL of the paragraphs have been wrapped to 80 characters.
+Just open this source file and note that ALL of the paragraphs have been wrapped to 80 characters.

 Note that some (or most as of the time of writing this) of the language features documented in this guide are not yet implemented and may be subject to change.
 I